Those women longed for the touch of others' lips, and thus invited their kisses: Cultural references and themes

-Some of the main themes Neon Genesis Evangelion delves into in the fifteenth episode are the exploration of the human soul, the emotional walls that separate people, and the difficulty present in understanding others.
+Some of the main themes Neon Genesis Evangelion delves into in the fifteenth episode are the exploration of the human soul, the emotional walls that separate people, and the difficulty of understanding other people.
 With "Those women longed for the touch of others' lips, and thus invited their kisses", the Evangelion storyline begins to move towards its third part and climax.
-Several mysteries, such as Gendo and Fuyutsuki's plans and Kaji's actions are revealed, and the plot enters the series' second half, which is characterized a different tone and denser contents than the first half.
+Several mysteries, such as Gendo and Fuyutsuki's plans and Kaji's actions are revealed, and the plot enters the series' second half, which is characterized by a different tone and denser contents than the first half.
 At the center of the episode are Kaji's investigations, Nerv's mysteries, and the relationships between the characters, without fight scenes involving the Angels.
-Shinji and his father Gendo have a conversation in front of Yui Ikari's grave after years of separation, while, as the English title says, Kaji kisses Misato and Asuka kisses Shinji.
+Shinji and his father Gendo have a conversation while visiting Yui Ikari's grave after years of separation, while, as the English title says, Kaji kisses Misato, and Asuka kisses Shinji.

+For writer Andrew M. Winters, Gendo and Shinji's visit to Yui's grave facilitates a conversation between Shinji and Gendo that helps Shinji develop a better understanding of their relationship.
+Shinji is honest about why he was afraid to visit the grave for over three years.
+Gendo explains that there is no body buried there, but that the gravestone is merely decorative, a way of remembering; Gendo, however, also recognizes that humans survive by forgetting.
+Shinji thus finds solace in his loss and better understands why he was entrusted with the task of fighting the Angels.
+According to scholar Hans-Georg Eilenberg, the series presents Shinji "not as a victim of circumstance but as a human being in the making".
+He does not merely endure his situation but repeatedly takes an active stance toward it, as he confronts his father at his mother's grave.
+Scholar Yoshihiro Tanigawa further noted that Evangelion does not appear to have the "Tokyocentrism" typical of Japanese animation, showing Kyoto city instead.
+Furthermore, for writer Álvaro Arbonés, the episode draws clear parallels between Shinji and Asuka and Kaji and Misato.
+According to Arbonés, Misato and Asuka are also compared, highlighting their differences; while Misato blames herself for everything bad that happens in her life, Asuka constantly blames others for everything that happens to her.